microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationKeyCredential.md

 This example shows how to create an application key credential.

+- `-ObjectId` Specifies a unique ID of an application
+- `-CustomKeyIdentifier` Specifies a custom key ID.
+- `-StartDate` Specifies the time when the key becomes valid as a DateTime object.
+- `-Type` Specifies the type of the key.
+- `-Usage` Specifies the key usage. for `AsymmetricX509Cert` the usage must be `Verify`and for `X509CertAndPassword` the usage must be `Sign`.
+- `-Value` Specifies the value for the key.

 You can use the `Get-EntraApplication` cmdlet to retrieve the application Object ID.

 ### Example 2: Use a certificate to add an application key credential